F5EMEA/oltra/use-cases/two-tier-designs/multi-cluster/README.md

 ### How does it work
-The DNS multi-clustering is a two step process. **First** we create a Custom Resource of type VirtualServer, TransportServer or IngressLink that contain the Hostname (FQDN) of the service we want to load balance.
+DNS multi-clustering is a two step process. **First** we create a Custom Resource of type VirtualServer, TransportServer or IngressLink that contain the Hostname (FQDN) of the service we want to load balance.
 ```yml
 apiVersion: cis.f5.com/v1
 kind: VirtualServer